kleros/vea/validator-cli/README.md

 # flags

-Update Dockerfile for passing different flags
+Flags are passed as the container's command.
+When running the published image, set them on the `validator` service in the root `docker-compose.yml`:

+`command: yarn start --saveSnapshot --path=challenger`

+When building from source you can change `CMD` in `validator-cli/Dockerfile` instead.
+Outside Docker, append them to `yarn start`.

 `--saveSnapshot`

 Enables snapshot saving on the inbox when the bot observes a valid state.

-`--path=challenger | bridger | both`
+`--path=claimer | challenger | both`

+- claimer: Only submit snapshots — this is the "Bridger" role described above
 - challenger: Only challenge invalid claims
-- bridger: Only submit snapshots
-- both: Default mode, acts as both challenger and bridger
+- both: Default mode, acts as both claimer and challenger

+The accepted value is `claimer`, not `bridger`; `--path=bridger` throws `InvalidBotPathError`.

 # testing